djlacavera21/Apophis/README.md

 #ApophisProgrammingLanguage
 Future usage for the #ApophisMiningFacility and the #ApophisClassUNSCStarfleet #GottaCatchAnAsteroid #ApophisNewMoon #MoonGod #UNSC #starship #AsteroidMining

-Apophis is an (In Development) programming language that combines the syntax of Python, Ruby and the esoteric programming language Malbolge. (#GitHub Coming Soon)
+Apophis is an (In Development) programming language that combines the syntax of Python, Ruby and the esoteric programming language Malbolge. (https://github.com/djlacavera21/Apophis)

 Apophis includes the ability to run Malbolge code using the `run_malbolge(code)` function.
 This takes a Malbolge program as a string argument and returns the